Get an expert energy audit

-We recommend you use an Energy Management Association of New Zealand (EMANZ) accredited auditor, who’ll have technical ability, experience and bring an independent perspective.
-Although in-house audits may keep costs down, a comprehensive energy audit (in accordance with AS/NZS 3598:2015) takes time - in our experience, in- house staff faced with competing priorities rarely manage to finish them.
+We recommend you use a Carbon and Energy Professionals New Zealand (CEP) accredited auditor, who’ll have technical ability, experience and bring an independent perspective.
+Although in-house audits may keep costs down, a comprehensive energy audit (in accordance with AS/NZS 3598:2014) takes time - in our experience, in- house staff faced with competing priorities rarely manage to finish them.

-You can find an energy auditor on the Energy Management Association of New Zealand (EMANZ) website.
+You can find an energy auditor on the Carbon and Energy Professionals New Zealand (CEP) website.

 For large or multiple sites, it can be a good idea to do a pilot survey to find key areas for the full audit.
 You can also review your historical energy usage to find out where your business uses the most energy.

 The New Zealand and Australia Energy Auditing Standard AS/NZS 3598/2014 specifies what should be done in an audit.
 The standard lists 3 levels of energy audit:

 - Type 1: Basic energy audit - provides a quantitative overview of energy performance and identifies low cost opportunities with payback of up to 2 years.
 Type 1 audits are suitable for smaller energy users of as a scoping energy audit of a large energy using site or process.

 - Type 2: Detailed energy audit - provides detailed analysis of energy performance to quantify the full range of opportunities for a site.
 Type 2 audits involve a comprehensive review and analysis of equipment systems, and operational characteristics of the whole facility to enable quantified implementable energy savings recommendations.